Psalm 1: Musical settings

 Thomas Tallis included Psalm 1, with the title Man blest no dout, in his nine tunes for Archbishop Parker's Psalter (1567).

+Dwight L. Armstrong composed “Blest and Happy Is the Man” which appears in hymnals of the Worldwide Church of God.

 Heinrich Schütz wrote a setting of a paraphrase in German, "Wer nicht sitzt im Gottlosen Rat", SWV 079, for the Becker Psalter, published first in 1628.
 Marc-Antoine Charpentier composed around 1670, one "Beatus vir qui non abiit", H.175, for 3 voices, 2 treble instruments and continuo.

 Music artist Kim Hill recorded a contemporary setting of Psalm 1.

 The Psalms Project released its musical composition of Psalm 1 on the first volume of its album series in 2012.

+In 2018 Jason Silver, a Christian musician and composer, released Psalm 1 set in a contemporary musical setting.
+This was on Volume 1 of his Love the Psalms project.
+He entitled it "The Two Ways".